aishaqazi25/tmobile-puzzle/README.md

 Please provide a short code review of the base `master` branch:

 1. What is done well?
+- The project is built on an NX workspace which makes the application better organized.
+  It also enables monorepo style development and thus code can be shared between applications/projects.
+- I like that you need to test/build only the code that has been affected or changed.
+- Test cases are implemented using Jest which makes them run so much faster.
 2. What would you change?
+- Fixed the test cases and errors
+- Removed ununsed imports and added interfaces instead of using type "any"
 3. Are there any code smells or problematic implementations?
+- The test cases were failing - which I have fixed as part of Task 2
+- The chart component was not loading .
+I've fixed this.
+- There were unused imports which I have removed

 > Make a PR to fix at least one of the issues that you identify